-Fast track change recommendations

-- Suggest improvements for consistency in wording or structure - Propose uncomplicated additions to RDA Vocabulary Encoding Schemes - Recommend revisions or additions to Guidance chapters which reflect decisions the RSC has already made - Recommend other straightforward changes without significant impact.
+- 6.1 Fast track change recommendations - Suggest improvements for consistency in wording or structure - Propose uncomplicated additions to RDA Vocabulary Encoding Schemes - Recommend revisions or additions to Guidance chapters which reflect decisions the RSC has already made - Recommend other straightforward changes without significant impact.

-Fast track change recommendations should be capable of inclusion in RDA without negative impact on its users.
-Fast Tracks should include impact statements covering the following areas6:

-- Impact of proposed change(s) on users - Impact of proposed change(s) on cataloguers - Impact of proposed change(s) on legacy data - Impact of proposed change(s) on RDA

-Certain kinds of changes are not eligible for the fast track process because they have a wider impact, such as changes to element labels, changes to element hierarchies, and adding new options or condition/option combinations.
-In these cases, the formal proposal process is used.

-Fast track change recommendations may be submitted at any time via email or through the RSC collaborative workspace.
-The timeframe for consideration by the RSC depends on the length of the fast track queue.

-Discussion

-The RSC discusses and votes on fast tracks via a collaborative workspace.
-There are separate discussion and voting phases.

-Regional consultation is at the discretion of the RSC regional representative; it is not required.
+- 6.2 Fast track change recommendations should be capable of inclusion in RDA without negative impact on its users.
+Fast Tracks should include impact statements covering the following areas5: - Impact of proposed change(s) on users - Impact of proposed change(s) on cataloguers - Impact of proposed change(s) on legacy data - Impact of proposed change(s) on RDA - 6.3 Certain kinds of changes are not eligible for the fast track process because they have a wider impact, such as changes to element labels, changes to element hierarchies, and adding new options or condition/option combinations.
+In these cases, the formal proposal process is used. - 6.4 Fast track change recommendations may be submitted at any time via email or through the RSC collaborative workspace.
+The timeframe for consideration by the RSC depends on the length of the fast track queue. - 6.5 The RSC discusses and votes on fast tracks at RSC Meetings or at mutually agreed times between RSC meetings.
+There are separate discussion and voting phases. - 6.6 Regional consultation is at the discretion of the RSC regional representative; it is not required. - 6.7 Fast tracks are not made available publicly nor do they require the creation of formal responses. - Any RSC voting member may request that a fast track be referred to the proposal process.
+This request closes out the discussion of the fast track, which may then only be implemented via the proposal process. - 6.9 All RSC members will review fast track change recommendations, posting their responses to Basecamp, clearly stating if they agree, disagree, or have additional comments for discussion. - 6.10 The RSC voting members will determine which of the following actions to take in relation to fast track change recommendation:

+• Accept --- --------

-6 In the event that the proposed change(s) does not impact on one of these areas, the proposer(s) should include the heading and record "No impact foreseen."
+5 In the event that the proposed change(s) does not impact on one of these areas, the proposer(s) should include the heading and record "No impact foreseen."